-Women's march targets Supreme Court, with abortion on line
+Women's March targets Supreme Court, with abortion on line

-WASHINGTON (AP) — The first Women's March of the Biden administration heads straight for the steps of the U.S. Supreme Court on Saturday, part of protests around the country demanding continued access to abortion in a year that conservative lawmakers and judges have that access on the line.
+WASHINGTON (AP) — The first Women's March of the Biden administration headed straight for the steps of the Supreme Court on Saturday, part of nationwide protests that drew thousands to Washington and other cities to demand continued access to abortion in a year when conservative lawmakers and judges have put it in jeopardy.

+Many thousands of women filled a square near the White House for a rally before the march.
+They waved signs that said "Mind your own uterus," "I love someone who had an abortion" and "Abortion is a personal choice, not a legal debate," among other messages.
+Some wore T-shirts reading simply "1973," a reference to the landmark Roe v.
+Wade decision, which made abortion legal for generations of American women.

+Elaine Baijal, a 19-year-old student at American University, took cellphone photos with her friends and their signs as the event started.
+She said her mother told her of coming to a march for legal abortion with her own mother in the 1970s.

 Organizers say the Washington march will be among hundreds of abortion-themed protests around the country Saturday.
 The demonstrations come days before the start of a new term for the Supreme Court that will decide the future of abortion rights in the United States, after appointments of justices by President Donald Trump strengthened conservative control of the high court.